 ESTRAGON: And so on.

-Acupuncture is said (falsely) to have been used as a treatment for horses for thousands of years.
-In that time, it has failed to show effectiveness as a cure for any single condition of the horse (or any other species, for that matter).
+ASIDE: Acupuncture is said (falsely) to have been used as a treatment for horses for thousands of years.
+However, in all that time, it has failed to show effectiveness as a cure for any single condition of the horse (or any other species, for that matter).

 When therapies are truly effective, people usually figure out that they are effective very quickly.
 Take penicillin.
 Penicillin was based on a really interesting observation that certain fungi produced some substance that killed bacteria.
 Scientists worked for a bit more than a decade to isolate and purify that substance.
 It was certainly promising.
 Then, in desperation, they gave a bit of the purified substance – penicillin – to a woman dying from pneumonia.
 The next morning, she was up and hungry.
 It worked, it worked for other people and, pretty soon, antibiotics really hit their stride.
 All in a bit more than a decade.